 Global Low-Level Presence Initiative (GLI): Canada is working with a group of interested countries to develop a global solution to the issue of low-level presence.
-The GLI was initiated by Canada (the secretariat and co-chair) and now has representation from 15 major grain exporting and importing countries.4 Since the first meeting in March 2012 in Vancouver, the GLI has had six international meetings to date and has developed information and resources to help minimize asynchronous approvals and manage LLP.
-The GLI met in October 2020 and December 10, 2020 to discuss its work plan and how to bring these tools to other countries.
+The GLI was initiated by Canada (the secretariat and co-chair) and now has representation from 15 major grain exporting and importing countries.
+Since the first meeting in March 2012 in Vancouver, the GLI has developed information and resources to help minimize asynchronous approvals and manage LLP.